michaelkirk/zip_to_locality/README.md

 Any "ZIP code boundary" is a reverse-engineered approximation.

-### Source Data

-This library uses **ZIP Code Tabulation Areas (ZCTAs)** from the US Census Bureau, which are approximate areal representations created by aggregating Census blocks.
-ZCTAs are the best publicly available approximation, but they are still approximations.

 ### Accuracy Limitations

 - Results may not match the actual ZIP code for a given location
 - ZCTAs are updated every 10 years; real ZIP codes change continuously
 - PO Box-only ZIP codes and single-building ZIP codes may not be represented accurately
-- Geographic centroids may fall in unpopulated areas
+- Geographic centroids may fall in unpopulated areas, and lay outside of its geometry (think "C" shaped geometries)

 ## Data Source

+This library uses **ZIP Code Tabulation Areas (ZCTAs)** from the US Census Bureau, which are approximate areal representations created by aggregating Census blocks.
+ZCTAs are the best publicly available approximation, but they are still approximations.

 US Census Bureau TIGER/Line Shapefiles (ZCTAs): https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html